Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average distance residents live from the nearest stop is 129 meters.
-On average, there are 897 trips per day across all routes, which equates to about 114 weekly trips per individual stop.
+Service frequency averages 897 trips per day across all routes, equating to approximately 114 weekly trips per individual stop.

 Frequently Asked Questions - Transport